shaundawson/pomodoro_app/README.md

-# Pomodoro Using Python Tkinter
+# Pomodoro Timer App Using Python Tkinter

 A pomodoro timer is a special type of timer used to increase productivity.
 Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
 These intervals are referred to as pomodoros.